eProsima-Private/AML-Tools/docs/rst/tutorials/multiclass_classifier_mnist.rst

 The training loop is simple.
 First we compute the new batch size.
 As the model matures, it processes relations faster, so it is usually a good idea to start with small batches and slowly grow over time.
-With the batch size, we simply select a set of relations.
+Having the batch size, we select a subset of relations.
-A relation is simply a tuple (image, label, positive/negative), to indicate whether certain image is a certain digit/label or not.
+A relation is a tuple (image, label, positive/negative), to indicate whether certain image is a certain digit/label or not.
 Finally, we enforce those relations into the model.

 .. code-block:: python